arrenree/KDB/README.md

 / if[condition_true; do_this]
 / if condition TRUE, execute all statements that follow / if condition FALSE, do nothing
+/ if statements do NOT return a value
 ```

 Example 1